unpsjb-rtsg/slack-freertos/README.md

-# Slack Stealing for FreeRTOS.
+# Slack Stealing for FreeRTOS
 Slack Stealing framework for FreeRTOS.

 ## Overview